 Decluttering list: 100+ things to get rid of today!

 Bathroom decluttering list

 The bathroom is a great place to start decluttering.
-Not only are bathrooms usually smaller rooms, allowing you can make progress and see the results of your decluttering efforts quicker.
+Not only are bathrooms usually smaller rooms, where you can make progress and see the results of your decluttering efforts quicker.

-But also, bathrooms aren’t usually places you keep your most special, sentimental items.
+But bathrooms aren’t usually places where you keep your most special, sentimental items.
 That means the decluttering decisions are easier because they’re more logical and less emotional.

 Here is a list of things to declutter from the bathroom: